-Familial Multiple Lipomatosis is a poorly understood condition because it is so rare.
-It is characterized by multiple painless lipomas that are distributed throughout the trunk and extremities.
-It is diagnosed when it occurs in more than one family member, sometimes over several generations.
+Familial Multiple Lipomatosis is an extremely rare condition characterized by multiple lipomas, generally painless, distributed throughout the body and extremities.
+Diagnosis occurs when it is found in more than one family member, sometimes over numerous generations.

 - Murchison, C. Cases of hereditary, muItipIe, fatty tumors. .
 Edinburgb M. J.2, 1091